City-of-Melbourne/design-system/patterns/address-validation-google-api.md

 ## How does this template work?

 __On load__ <br>
-One input field is displayed.
+One input field is displayed. <br>
 This is because this module can be combined with others, which would create longer form fields to scan.

 ![](img/address_start.png)